mwenyoa/mwenyoa/README.md

   <img align="left" alt="Anthony" width="100" height="35"  src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />
 </a><br>
 <br/>
-<p>I am a full-stack web developer from Zambia, an Alumni of a prestigious Fullstack Web Development online School  <a href="https://www.microverse.org/">Microverse</a>.
+<p>I am a full-stack web developer from Zambia, an Alumni of a prestigious Fullstack web development online School  <a href="https://www.microverse.org/">Microverse</a>.
 I take great pleasure in hands-on experience, collaboration, and teamwork.<br>

 Building exceptional digital experiences, with a deep focus on developing scalable, accessible, and human-centered products is what inspires my unbending determination for learning trending technologies.
 I have hands-on experience and great skills in SCRUM, Mentoring, Code Review, communication, and remote pair programming.